-To accomplish atomic access on the Alpha for volatile objects 64 bits or smaller, fetches and stores are done with the STx\L/LDx\C instruction sequence.
+To accomplish atomic access on the Alpha for volatile objects smaller than 32 bits, fetches and stores are done with the LDx_L/STx_C instruction sequence.
 This pair of instructions ensures that the volatile data is accessed in an atomic fashion.
-Without the VOLATILE attribute, you will not get this special instruction sequence and the data might become corrupted if two writers are trying to store to the shared data at the same time.
+Without the VOLATILE attribute, you will not get this special instruction sequence, and the data might become corrupted if two writers are trying to store to the shared data at the same time.
+Items of 32 bits or 64 bits are accessed with single longword and quadword instructions and do not use the LDx_L/STx_C sequence.
+Newer Alpha systems include byte and word instructions.
+See the /ARCHITECTURE qualifier for more information.
 Only aligned data objects are guaranteed to be accessed atomically.
 Larger objects that are manipulated with run-time routines are not atomic, as those routines may be interrupted.

 Granularity is a term on Alpha machines to describe the situation where two threads update nearby data at the same time.
 Because the compiler on the older Alpha must fetch the surrounding longword or quadword, modify it, and store it back, the two threads could possibly overwrite each others data.
-For these situations, the nearby data should be moved to separate quadwords or use the /GRANULARITY qualifier to tell the compiler that you want longword or byte granularity at the expense of additional STx\L/LDx\C sequences.
-(See the /ARCHITECTURE qualifier for additional information on the byte and word instructions available on newer Alpha systems.)
+For these situations, the nearby data should be moved to separate quadwords or use the /GRANULARITY qualifier to tell the compiler that you want longword or byte granularity at the expense of additional LDx_L/STx_C sequences.
+(See the /ARCHITECTURE qualifier for more information on the byte and word instructions available on newer Alpha systems.)
+To accomplish atomic access on the VAX for volatile objects 32 bits or smaller, fetches and stores are done with the normal MOVB/MOVW/MOVL/INSV/EXTV instructions.
+In a single CPU environment, the alignment of the objects is not relevant.
+However, in a multiple CPU SMP system, the data being accessed must reside in a single 32-bit longword otherwise the underlying memory system may return incorrect data if two CPUs are updating the same longwords at the same time.
+Larger objects that are manipulated with the MOVC3/MOVC5 instructions are not atomic as those instructions may be interrupted.

 Besides atomic accesses, many programs want to perform atomic operations on shared data.
-To facilitate this, Compaq Pascal provides the following built-in routines:
+To facilitate this, HP Pascal provides the following built-in routines:

-- ADD\INTERLOCKED(expr,variable)
+• ADD_INTERLOCKED(expr,variable)

-- This routine adds the expression to the aligned word variable and returns -1 if the new value is negative, 0 if it is zero, or 1 if it is positive.
-On VAX, it generates the VAX ADAWI instruction.
-On Alpha, it uses the STx\L /LDx C instructions.
+This routine adds the expression to the aligned word variable and returns -1 if the new value is negative, 0 if it is zero, or 1 if it is positive.
+On OpenVMS I64 systems, it uses the cmpxchg instruction.
+On OpenVMS Alpha systems, it uses the LDx_L/STx_C instructions.
+On OpenVMS VAX systems, it generates the VAX ADAWI instruction.

-- CLEAR\INTERLOCKED(Boolean-variable)

-SET INTERLOCKED(Boolean-variable)
+• CLEAR_INTERLOCKED(Boolean-variable) SET_INTERLOCKED(Boolean-variable)

 These routines clear or set a Boolean variable, respectively, and return the original value.
-On VAX, they generate the BBCCI and BBSSI instructions, respectively.
-On Alpha, they use the STx L/LDx C instructions.
+On OpenVMS I64 systems, they use the cmpxchg instruction.
+On OpenVMS Alpha systems, they use the LDx_L/STx_C instructions.
+On OpenVMS VAX systems, they generate the BBCCI and BBSSI instructions, respectively.

-ADD\ATOMIC(expr,variable) AND ATOMIC(expr.variable) OR ATOMIC(expr,variable)
+• ADD_ATOMIC(expr,variable) AND_ATOMIC(expr,variable) OR_ATOMIC(expr,variable)